-By keeping it short, you won’t bore the short-span attention of a modern user.
+- By keeping it short, you won’t bore someone - you do want them to watch the entire video, after all.
 Try to be concise about the message you want to send and get right to the point.
 That way, interested viewers can quickly separate from the crowd.

 Your video should make the recipient perceive you as friendly and easier to do business with.
-It’s important to stand out from the millions of messages users receive.
-If you can make your email look trustworthy, you’re halfway done.
-That’s very hard to accomplish by only using text.
-That’s why videos are the tool that helps you warm up a, usually, cold email.
+It’s essential to stand out from the millions of messages users receive.
+If you can make your prospecting emails look trustworthy and not a form of promotional material, you’re halfway there.

 Create the right types of video

 First, you’ll want to define your outbound strategy step by step.
-These are a few of the most effective types of video that should go in this particular order:
+These are a few of the most effective types of videos for prospecting that should go in this particular order:

-This one is the most important video in your funnel.
-The text has an important role here — if it seems salesy or like a spam email people might not open it or their email client might even mark your messages as spam.
-It’s important to spend a lot of time creating the first message and the video.
+This one is the most critical video in your funnel.
+The text has an essential role here — if it seems salesy or spammy, people might not open it, or their email client might even mark your messages as spam.

-Introductory videos are great for connecting.
-By personalizing it for a specific company (or a person in charge) you increase the chances for them to watch the whole video.
-If you somehow teach them how to solve their problems or even provide a real solution — you’ll likely have their full attention.
-That’s all you need to start.
+If you somehow teach them how to solve their problems or even provide a real solution to complex topics— you’ll likely have their full attention.
+That’s all you need to start from a single video.

 Demo videos are often used as a part of the sales funnel when the users are already familiar with your brand.
 They might have even asked for it to get a better glance at your product.

 Now it’s on the demo video to do its part.
-Live demos that are done 1-on-1 are impossible since they use a ton of time both for you and especially your prospect.
-Short personalized sections on both the beginning and the end of demo videos are the key to success.
+Live demos that get done 1-on-1 are impossible since they use a ton of time both for you and your prospect.

-In the generic, prerecorded part you must showcase how your product is relevant to your prospect and how it helps them.
+In the generic, prerecorded part, you must showcase how your product is relevant to your prospect and how it helps them.
 Here you visualize your services and product benefits.
-These videos will help you keep them engaged and continue moving through the funnel.

 You might not know if your recipients even opened the first few emails or messages.
 The majority of sales folk give up before this part.
 But, this is a missed opportunity.